 If you consume a large amount of caffeine on a daily basis, you might consider drastically cutting down on your intake or completely switching to decaf.
 Too much caffeine may increase your risk of miscarriage, and some studies even suggest that large caffeine intake may contribute to your risk of having a low-weight baby.
 According to doctors, you should consume no more than 200mg of caffeine daily, and remember that this includes beverages other than coffee--like cola, energy drinks etc.

 Is your mind still flooded with questions about how to stay healthy during pregnancy?
 We’ve got the answers for you!

 It’s normal to be anxious about the state of your pregnancy and the health of your baby.
 To ensure that you and your baby are completely healthy, it’s best you consult a medical professional for a thorough check-up.
-However, the easiest way to tell if your pregnancy is healthy is by keeping track of your weight gain, blood pressure, levels of progesterone and oestrogen, normal growth of the belly and regular fetal movements.
+However, to know the signs of a healthy pregnancy, you need to keep track of your weight gain, blood pressure, levels of progesterone and oestrogen, normal growth of the belly and regular fetal movements.

 Yes!
 According to experts, babies in the womb can sense their mothers' emotions.
 Emotions like stress and anxiety can increase particular hormones in your body, which can affect your baby's developing body and brain.
 If you find yourself dealing with unmanageable stress during your pregnancy, please seek help from a medical professional.